What is ETFE ?

 - Flame retardant

 Interested?
 Get in touch, we will be happy to advise you.
 Contact us now.

 Stefan Behnisch - Architect

-The specifications for our new concept were met perfectly with the use of ETFE as the single layer outer foil for a double facade: light weight, innovative and visually attractive thanks to the hi-tech look of the back span.
-The use of ETFE was also ideal from a fireproofing stand point.
-ETFE is very transparent und almost impossible to rip when used in single-layer applications.
-The foil is light weight, structurally stable, very durable, easy to keep clean thanks to the “lotus effect” and offers an excellent cost-benefit ratio.
+"We were looking for a material to form the outer film for a double facade.
+Single-layer ETFE was perfect.
+It is lightweight, innovative and visually attractive thanks to the high-tech look of the back span.
+The use of ETFE was also ideal from a fireproofing standpoint.
+ETFE is very transparent and almost impossible to tear when used in single-layer applications.
+The film is structurally stable and extremely durable.
+It’s easy to keep clean thanks to the “lotus effect” and offers an excellent cost-benefit ratio."

-For those look for a light weight application, ETFE can be applied in a single layered form when combined with the reinforcing components of wire cables, steel or aluminum, to ensure the ETFE retains its shape and stability.
+ETFE can be applied in a single-layered form if you need a lightweight structure.
+It can be reinforced with wire cables, steel or aluminum to ensure that the ETFE retains its shape and stability.

-If you need a structure with more thermal insulation and structural stability, then you can use ETFE in a double or triple layered system to form an ETFE membrane.
-ETFE film incorporates a pneumatic system to maintain air between 2 or 3 layers of film, which are then supported by a lightweight structure, creating inflated cushions.
-By utilizing a double or treble layered system you can ensure ultimate strength and durability, against high winds and loads such as snow.
+Use ETFE in a double-, triple- or more layered system to form an ETFE membrane if you need a structure with greater thermal insulation and structural stability.
+ETFE cushion systems incorporate a pneumatic system to maintain air between two or three layers of film.
+These are then supported by a lightweight structure, creating inflated cushions.
+By utilizing a double-, triple- or more layered system, you can ensure ultimate strength and durability against high winds and loads such as snow.

 Would you like to see more?
 You can find more examples here.